March 18, 2026 (3mo ago)

 -> container build (Docker, logs stream to dashboard)

--> traffic swap (proxy re-routes requests to new container)
+-> traffic swap (proxy re-routes requests atomically to new container)

 -> old container drains and stops

-Every platform that does git-push deploys, whether it's Vercel, Netlify, Coolify, Heroku, or a self-hosted tool, runs some version of this same pipeline.
+Every platform that does git-push deploys runs some version of this same pipeline.
 If you want to see what the manual version looks like without any platform, we wrote a full walkthrough: how to deploy Next.js to a VPS the manual way.
 For more on the traffic swap specifically, see how to add zero-downtime deployments to any Docker app.
-The differences are in speed, correctness of the traffic swap, and what you have to configure manually versus what's automatic.

 When a deploy fails, it's almost always at one of three steps: the build (a code error), the health check (a startup bug or missing env var), or the traffic swap (a proxy misconfiguration).
-Knowing which step failed cuts your debugging time in half.
+The health check is the safety net for all of them.